CentOS-PaaS-SIG/linchpin/docs/source/openstack.rst

 Credentials Management
 ----------------------

-Openstack provides a several ways to provide credentials.
+Openstack provides several ways to provide credentials.
 LinchPin supports some of these methods for passing credentials for use with openstack resources.

 Environment Variables